 Tip: To create a PDF with all the information about the offer click Ctrl+P and select PDF to save the content.

-• Are you active in quantum or synthetic biology and want to accelerate your development through innovative collaborations with actors in the Singapore?
-Denna effort is an internationalization accelerator in two stages - with aim of creating innovative collaborations between actors in Sweden and Singapore with a focus on quantum or synthetic biology.
+• Are you active in quantum or synthetic biology and want to accelerate your development through innovative collaborations with actors in Singapore?
+Denna? effort is a two-stage internationalization accelerator - with aim of creating innovative collaborations between actors in Sweden and Singapore with a focus on quantum or synthetic biology.

 With this the offer we want:

-• strengthen Sweden's position by accelerating the development of strategically important technologies and their applications, in this case within quantum and synthetic biology.
+• strengthen Sweden's position by accelerating the development of strategically important technologies and their applications, in this case in quantum and synthetic biology.

-• promote partnership, collaboration and knowledge exchange with actors in Singapore.
+• promote partnerships, collaboration and knowledge exchange with actors in Singapore.

-With this effort we want to contribute to scaling up applicants' opportunities to create concrete research and innovation collaborations between Sweden and Singapore.
+With this effort we want to help scale up applicants' opportunities to create concrete research and innovation collaborations between Sweden and Singapore.
 The projects that are funded will, after a shorter planning phase, stay in Singapore for 2–3 weeks during Q1 2025.

-The investment is divided into two stages.
-In step 1, this call for proposals, Vinnova finances project that create the conditions to collaborate with actors based in Singapore.
-Project that have been granted support in the first stage can then choose to seek support in stage 2 for research and innovation projects where bilateral cooperation is the focus.
+The initiative is divided into two stages.
+In stage 1, this call for proposals, Vinnova finances project that create the conditions for collaboration with actors based in Singapore.
+Project that have been granted support in the first stage can then choose to apply support in stage 2 for research and innovation projects where bilateral collaboration is in focus.
 The call for proposals for stage 2 opens in 2025.

 Applicant actors can come from universities and university college, private companies, public organizations and civil society organizations.